-DNS Unlocker is an adware program which has spread like a fire due to the manufacturer’s intelligent integration’s with third party software’s, to allow this adware to be installed automatically without the users consent, and smart tricks to fool people by misleading them.
+DNS Unlocker is an adware program that has spread rapidly due to the manufacturer’s intelligent integrations with third-party software that allow this adware to be installed automatically without the user’s consent, and intricate maneuvers designed to deceive people by misleading them.

-What this basically does is that it generates revenue and brings in money for the “creators” by showing unwanted, ads, pop-ups and re-directing the user to the site that fits the manufacturer’s interest.
+What this basically does is generate revenue and bring in money for the ‘creators’ by showing unwanted ads and pop-ups, and redirecting the user to the site that fits the manufacturer’s interest.

-The reason why i am telling you this is to let you know how the internet is misused; you would see such things targeted at you that will trigger you to download programs like this, such as those when you go to a video site and the video says that it needs a plugin or a codec to play, or other sites that locks the content and requires you to make an action before it can actually show the content.
+The reason I am telling you this is to let you know how the internet is misused.
+You may encounter things targeted at you that will prompt you to download programs.
+For instance, you might visit a video site where the video claims it needs a plugin or codec to play, or other sites that lock content, requiring you to take action before they will display the content.

-So when you see such sites; or ads immediately close the site because its of no use and will only harm the PC.
+Thus, when you see such sites, or ads, immediately close the site because it’s of no use and will only harm the PC.

-On a side note; for these type of malwares “Malwarebytes” works best.
-There are two variations of it that they offer; one is a free and the other one is paid; if you spend money on anti virus softwares then you should spare $25 on this program as well; because it can protect you in real-time, meaning when the malware/adware is injecting itself into your system; you will get notified by it.
+On a side note, for these types of malware, “Malwarebytes” works best.
+They offer two variations: one is free, and the other is paid.
+If you spend money on antivirus software, you should consider sparing $25 on this program as well because it can protect you in real-time.
+This means that when malware/adware is injecting itself into your system, you will be notified immediately.

-To get it; Click Here otherwise if you’re not interested, simply proceed with the steps below.
+Click here to get it.
+If you’re not interested, simply proceed with the following steps.

-1. Hold the Windows key and Press R to open run dialog.
+1. Hold the Windows key and press ‘R’ to open the run dialog.

 4. Double click on it to uninstall it.